This blog may contain affiliate links. Read our disclosure policy for more info.

 Some of the helicopter trips also include an alpine landing – which is a truly unique add-on.
 Land high on a mountain top, feel the crunch of the snow under your feet, take in the pure silence and cherish the fact you’ve landed where only a small number of people have landed before.

-Whichever flight option you choose a flight high above Queenstown’s epic scenery is sure to make it a honeymoon to remember.
+Whichever flight option you choose, a scenic flight high above Queenstown’s epic scenery is sure to make it a honeymoon to remember.

 Enjoy a cruise on Lake Wakatipu